South Campus (University of Copenhagen): History

+In 2022, it was decided that the Faculty of Social Sciences would move to South Campus, increasing the number of faculties on the campus to four.
+As of spring 2025, the move had yet to commence, with the deans of the four faculties deliberating on the final layout of the campus.

 Buildings

-KUA1 consists of a series of long, six-storey buildings with a pale, travertine cladding.
+KUA1 consists of a series of long, six-story buildings with a pale, travertine cladding.

 KUA2 reused structural elements from the original KUA buildings but adapted them with a cladding similar to the one used on KUA1.
 They have also been connected by more transparent, intersecting wings.

 Outdoor spaces

 The 20,000-square-metre public plaza Karen Blixens Plads os a focal point for outdoor life in the area.
 Completed in 2019 to designs by local architectural firm Cobe, it is one of the largest public spaces of its kind in the city.
 It is named for noted 20th-century Danish author Karen Blixen.

 A dominant feature of the plaza is the three "bicycle mounds" with provide parking for sheltered and concealed parking of 2,000 bicycles.
 The domed structures are cast concrete shells with rounded openings, clad with hand-laid tiles in pale colours that match the exteriors of the surrounding buildings.
 Steps cut into the sides of the larger concrete hills allow the space to double as an outdoor auditorium, which can be used for concerts, performances and other public events.

 A Rambla connects Karen Blixens Plads, in opposite directions, to Islands Brygge Metro Station and a new park, Grønningen, separating the campus area from the housing estates Boligslangen and Karen Blixens Have to the south.